-According to DW, Bundesbank board member Burkhard Balz said the increase in counterfeit euros was due to a number of large fraud cases, mainly involving the 200 euro ($217) and 500 euro ($541) denominations.
-The more common 5 euro, 10 euro, 20 euro, 50 euro and 100 euro denominations could also be counterfeited.
-The Bundesbank estimates that on average there are seven counterfeit notes in circulation in Germany for every 10,000 people.
+According to DW, Bundesbank board member Burkhard Balz said the increase in counterfeit euros is due to several large-scale fraud cases, mainly involving 200 euro ($217) and 500 euro ($541) denominations.
+The Bundesbank stated that the more common 5 euro, 10 euro, 20 euro, 50 euro, and 100 euro denominations can also be counterfeited.
+The Bundesbank estimates that, on average, seven counterfeit notes are in circulation in Germany for every 10,000 people.

-The Bundesbank recommends a “feel, look, tilt” tactic to determine signs of a banknote’s authenticity.
-Individuals can feel part of the image on the front of the note by running their finger across the banknote.
-When held up to light, the holographic components will change and the hidden image will appear.
+The Bundesbank recommends a "feel, look, tilt" strategy to identify signs of authenticity on banknotes.
+Individuals can sense a portion of the image on the front of the note by running their finger across the banknote.
+When held up to the light, the three-dimensional components will change and the hidden image will become visible.

 HUY QUOC